Skip to main content

 If you have hooded eyes, you’ve probably experienced a few specific makeup frustrations.
 Does your carefully applied eyeshadow seem to vanish the moment you open your eyes?
 Does your eyeliner smudge onto your upper lid throughout the day?
 These are classic challenges of this eye shape.
 Because the mobile lid is hidden, it can sometimes make eyes appear smaller or more tired.
 The goal with makeup is to counteract this by creating the illusion of depth and lift, making your eyes look more open and awake.
 With the right placement and products from our eye makeup collection, you can easily create dimension and make your eyes the star of the show.

-Choose the Right Ingredients and Formulas
+Start with the Right Ingredients and Formulas

 The secret to beautiful eyeshadow application on mature skin isn't just about technique—it starts with what's inside your products.
 The right ingredients and formulas can make a world of difference, helping to smooth, hydrate, and create the perfect canvas.
 When you choose products designed for your skin's needs, you're not just applying makeup; you're caring for your skin.
 Let's get into what you should look for on the label and how to pick the perfect texture for a flawless finish.